Tirukkuṟaḷ translations into Latin: History

-Translations
+Translations for comparison

+Comparison with European literature

+In his commentary, the Italian Jesuit missionary Fr.
+Beschi who then translated most of the Kural couplets into Latin, compared the couplets with the maxims of Seneca.
+Later when George Uglow Pope translated the work into English in 1886, he reprinted Beschi's translations in his work.
+In his introduction to the English translation, Pope compared the Kural to the Latin elagiac verse, while drawing parallels with the works of Propertius and Martial.

 Criticisms on translations

 Modern scholars have noticed several mistranslations in the Latin translation by Father Beshi.
 According to V. Ramasamy, "Beschi is purposely distorting the message of the original when he renders பிறவாழி as ‘the sea of miserable life’ and the phrase பிறவிப்பெருங்கடல் as ‘sea of this birth’ which has been translated by others as ‘the sea of many births’.
 Beschi means thus ‘those who swim the vast sea of miseries’.
 The concept of rebirth or many births for the same soul is contrary to Christian principle and belief".